Pauxygnunes/Parsemat/README.md

 # Parsemat
 ![Parsemat-0 9](https://github.com/Pauxygnunes/Parsemat/assets/30673056/43aafb02-f47c-4efe-959a-6df1899e0100)

 Parsemat v.
-0.9 Beta is a tool for compositional or analytical tasks of Particular Analysis.
+0.9 Beta is a tool for compositional or analytical tasks of Partitional Analysis.
 Analysis.
 It is a program aimed at composers, researchers in music, mainly texture and form, and those interested in understanding Particular Analysis and its derived theories.
 Its applications include:

 - Formal and textural analysis;